Hartlepool: Tall Ships' Races

 On 28 June 2006 Hartlepool celebrated after winning its bid to host The Tall Ships' Races.
 The town welcomed up to 125 tall ships in 2010, after being chosen by race organiser Sail Training International to be the finishing point for the race.
 Hartlepool greeted the ships, which sailed from Kristiansand in Norway on the second and final leg of the race.

+Hartlepool also hosted the race in July 2023.
+It was the first stop after starting at Den Helder (Netherlands).

 Museums, art galleries and libraries

 Hartlepool Art Gallery is located in Church Square within Christ Church, a restored Victorian church, built in 1854 and designed by the architect Edward Buckton Lamb (1806–1869).
 The gallery's temporary exhibitions change frequently and feature works from local artists and the permanent Fine Art Collection, which was established by Sir William Gray.
 The gallery also houses the Hartlepool tourist information centre.

 The Heugh Battery Museum is located on the Headland.
 It was one of three batteries erected to protect Hartlepool's port in 1860.
 The battery was closed in 1956 and is now in the care of the Heugh Gun Battery Trust and home to an artillery collection.

-Hartlepool is home to a National Museum of the Royal Navy (The other in Portsmouth).
-Previously known simply as The Historic Quay, the museum is a re-creation of an 18th-century seaport and host to Hartlepool's Maritime Experience.
-The centre-piece of the exhibition is a sailing frigate, HMS Trincomalee.
+Hartlepool is home to a National Museum of the Royal Navy (more specifically the NMRN Hartlepool).
+Previously known simply as The Historic Quay and Hartlepool's Maritime Experience, the museum is a re-creation of an 18th-century seaport with the exhibition centre-piece being a sailing frigate, HMS Trincomalee.
+The complex also includes the Museum of Hartlepool.

 Willows was the Hartlepool mansion of the influential Sir William Gray of William Gray & Company and he gifted it to the town in 1920, after which it was converted to be the town's first museum and art gallery.
 Fondly known locally as "The Gray" it was closed as a museum in 1994 and now houses the local authority's culture department.

 There are six libraries in Hartlepool, the primary one being the Community Hub Central Library.
 Others are Throston Grange Library, Community Hub North Library, Seaton Carew Library, Owton Manor Library and Headland Branch Library.

 Transport

 Road

-Hartlepool is served by two primary routes which are the A179 road and the A689 road, both linking the town to the A19 road.
+Hartlepool is served by two major roads which are the A179 road and the A689 road, both linking the town to the A19 road.
 The A179 road is the main road to the north-west which leads to the A19 road, Durham, Sunderland and Tyneside.
 The A689 road is the main road to the south-west towards the A19 & Billingham, Stockton, Middlesbrough and York.
 The A178 road leads south to Seaton Carew, Graythorp, Seal Sands, Port Clarence and Middlesbrough via the Transporter bridge.
 The A1086 road leads north to Crimdon, Blackhall, Horden, Peterlee and Easington.